scarf-sh/docs/docs/gateway.md

 #### Automatic Package Creation for Containers

-Rather than creating packages entries for each container in your namespace, you can specify rules to automaically forward all matching traffic and create package entries automatically.
+Rather than creating packages entries for each container in your namespace, you can specify rules to automatically forward all matching traffic and create package entries automatically.
 By using a template, e.g. ``repository/*``, every time an image matching that template is first downloaded, Scarf will automatically create a page for that package (e.g. repository/test01, repository/new-item).

 ### Creating Collections
 To acces Collections, in the top menu click `Tools` > `Collections`.